KOSIREDDYRAKESH/devTinder/info.md

 - created a userAuth middle ware
 - added the userAuth to profile & sendConnection api
 - set the expire for JWT token to 1day
+- created a user schema method to JWT
+- create a user schema method to compare password by take a passwordInputByUser